Pakistan Cricket Board: Committees

 The response to turmoil within the board has on four occasions been to suspend the rules and appoint an ad hoc committee.
 The first ad hoc committee was appointed in September 1960 and did not disband until May 1963 having created a new constitution.
 The President of Pakistan would now nominate the board president who would in turn nominate the other members of the executive committee to sit for a period of three years.
 Representatives of the four provincial cricket associations and Government departments formed the executive committee.

 The BCCP was re-organised in the 1970s and was headed by former cricketers, professional administrators and trustees, who were often businessmen.
-In November 1976 players' demands for increased salaries reached a crisis and the Pakistan Sports Board took over running the B.C.C.P.'s affairs.
+In November 1976 players' demands for increased salaries reached a crisis and the Pakistan Sports Board took over running the BCCP's affairs.
 Long-serving president, the formidable Kardar, was in the thick of the dispute.
 The revolt against Kardar forced him to resign in May 1977 and led to a new Ad Hoc Committee replacing the Board Council in 1978 running Pakistan cricket and again changing the constitution.
 Provincial Cricket Associations were eliminated and divisional and city CAs became members, giving most of the influence to the city Cricket Association of Lahore and Karachi.

 The Board now governed a network of teams sponsored by corporations and banks, city associations and clubs.
-There is no province-based official team type organisation of domestic cricket in Pakistan and Lahore and Karachi cities are the two top tiers of all cricket, including reservoirs of fresh talent.
+There was no province-based official team type organisation of domestic cricket in Pakistan and Lahore and Karachi cities were the two top tiers of all cricket, including reservoirs of fresh talent.

-Pakistan cricket was involved by dissension and controversies over the national team's poor performance during the tour of India and a public uproar forced the end of the Ad Hoc Committee.
+Pakistan cricket was beset by dissension and controversy over the national team's poor performance during the tour of India and a public uproar forced the end of the Ad Hoc Committee.
 The chairman and team captain Asif Iqbal had to step down.
-Air Marshal Nur Khan now became chairman and he saw the banks and other organisations increase their participation on the Board Council in the face of protests from the zonal organisations.
+Air Marshal Nur Khan now became chairman and he saw to it that the banks and other organisations increased their participation on the Board Council in the face of protests from the zonal organisations.